2005 Project 2006 Project 2007 Project 2008 Project 2009 Project 2010 2011 History

 Angie and MaryPhoto courtesy of Metroland Media Group's Durham Region Division

-A ~ Angie Littlefield, is the driving force behind the lessons, Ontario Historical Society is a partner and our founding sponsor is Ontario Power Generation.
-MP Mark Holland and Pickering Library have supported the project from the beginning and SLiC came onboard in 2009 and Veterans' Affairs in 2010.
-See CBC report 2011 and News Advertiser story.
+A ~ Angie Littlefield, is the driving force behind the lessons and Mary Cook formatted the lessons and website, Ontario Historical Society is a partner and our founding sponsor is Ontario Power Generation.
+MP Mark Holland and Pickering Library have supported the project from the beginning, SLiC came onboard in 2009 and Veterans' Affairs in 2010.

 ?